Alliance Pharma claims it has prescription for growth after recent audit and leadership headaches

 International healthcare group Alliance Pharma has said new product development and increased marketing will lead to growth in the medium term as it seeks to draw a line under a troubled period.

-Shares in the Chippenham-headquartered the firm, which owns a portfolio of products ranging from anti-dandruff shampoo to stomach ulcer treatments, have fallen by around 30% over the past 12 months on the back of leadership changes and delays in publishing its 2023 full-year financial results.
+Shares in the Chippenham-headquartered firm, which owns a portfolio of products ranging from anti-dandruff shampoo to stomach ulcer treatments, have fallen by around 30% over the past 12 months on the back of leadership changes and delays in publishing its 2023 full-year financial results.

 Now the firm has posted those results to the London Stock Exchange – after three audit delays – which it says show it achieved a strong second-half performance, delivering record sales for the year and further underlying profit expansion.